Near Las Vegas

 The one and two-day trips both run the same section of river and have the same take-out options.
 The big differences between the trips is that the two-day trip spends a night camping by the river.
 The 2-day trip runs the rapids in paddle rafts with 6 paddlers and a guide and then uses motor rafts below the rapids.
 While the one-day trip runs the rapids in 6 to 8 person motor rafts.

 Check in for the 2-day trip is at 6:30 the morning of your trip.
-You will be given a drybag for packing your camping gear.
-Trips typically return to Peach Springs at the end of the two-day expedition between 5:30 and 7:30 pm putting you back in Las Vegas between 8 and 9 pm.
+While checking in you will be given a drybag for packing your camping gear.
+Trips typically return to Peach Springs at the end of the two-day expedition between 6:30 and 7:30 pm putting you back in Las Vegas between 8 and 9 pm.

 After 35 miles of river there is an optional helicopter take-out at Quartermaster Canyon for both trips.
 Once out of the canyon there is an option to visit the Grand Canyon West Skywalk.
 Both the helicopter and Skywalk options require an additional cost that can be seen on our one-day reservation or two-day reservation page.
 In order to see the Skywalk on the day of your trip you have to take the helicopter out of the canyon.